Le Chicoula, bistrot d'Art

 How It Compares

-See the comparison section below for how Le Chicoula stacks up against Le Pressoir d'Argent, La Tupina, Le Chapon Fin, and other Bordeaux alternatives.
+See the comparison section below for how Le Chicoula stacks up against Le Pressoir d'Argent, La Tupina, Le Chapon Fin, other Bordeaux alternatives.

 Pearl's Position